 Hiring a PR firm can be a strong move for your business.
-A good PR firm can create a positive reputation for your company, attracting new customers, stakeholders, and potential hires all at once.
+A good PR firm can create a positive reputation for your company, simultaneously attracting new customers, stakeholders, and potential hires.
 While marketing is excellent for the short term, PR is about playing the long game.
 Your reputation is a precious asset, and a PR firm allows you to control it.

 Here are just a few of the things a PR firm can help you with:

 - Social media

 - Media communications